-We read a lot of travel blogs and talk to a lot of travel bloggers online, but realized we wanted to get to know them a bit better.
+We read a lot of travel blogs and “talk” to a lot of them online, but realized we wanted to get to know them a bit better.
 Why did they choose to be a travel blogger?
 What do they love about travel?
 What better way to get to know fellow bloggers than by starting a dialogue?
 This is the first post in our new series, Meet the Travel Bloggers.
 Say hello to Keith Jenkins of Velvet Escape.

 When, why and how did you start your travel blog?

 I started the Velvet Escape travel blog on New Year’s Eve 2008.
 I was a corporate and investment banker for ten years when I left my job in July 2008 to travel around the world – thinking that I would return to banking when I got back.
 When I returned five months later, the financial sector was in crisis and there were no jobs.
 I figured I could wait until the sector recovered but I needed something to keep me busy in the meantime, so I started the blog.
 By the time I got my first job offer about nine months later, I was hooked on blogging and social media and I didn’t look back.

 How did you name it and what does the name mean to you?